tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or server.
-Future specifications MAY provide an extension to permit this.
+Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or server. {{?RFC8773}} provides an extension to permit this, but has not received the level of analysis as this specification.

 If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).